Small permutation classes: Introduction

 We denote by $\C_n$ ($n \in \mathbb{N}$) the set of permutations in $\C$ of length $n$, so the speed of $\C$ is the function $n\mapsto |\C_n|$.
 We further refer to $\sum |\C_n|x^n$ as the {\it generating function for $\C$\/}.
-(Whether this generating function counts the empty permutation is a matter a taste; we elect to count it except when noted.)
+Whether this generating function counts the empty permutation of length $0$ is a matter a taste; we elect to count it except when noted.

-The Markus-Tardos Theorem~\cite{marcus:excluded-permut:} (formerly the Stanley-Wilf Conjecture) states that all permutation classes other than the class of all permutations have at most exponential speed, i.e., for every class $\C$ with a nonempty basis, there is a constant $K$ so that $\C$ contains at most $K^n$ permutations of length $n$ for all $n$.
+The Marcus-Tardos Theorem~\cite{marcus:excluded-permut:} (formerly the Stanley-Wilf Conjecture) states that all permutation classes other than the class of all permutations have at most exponential speed, i.e., for every class $\C$ with a nonempty basis, there is a constant $K$ so that $\C$ contains at most $K^n$ permutations of length $n$ for all $n$.
 Thus every nondegenerate permutation class $\C$ has finite {\it upper\/} and {\it lower growth rates\/} defined, respectively, by

-It is only conjectured that every permutation class has a {\it growth rate\/}, but when we are dealing with a class for which $\ugr(\C)=\lgr(\C)$, we denote this quantity by $\gr(\C)$.
+It is conjectured that every permutation class has a {\it growth rate\/}, and when we are dealing with a class for which $\ugr(\C)=\lgr(\C)$, we denote this quantity by $\gr(\C)$.

 Herein we are concerned with the set of (upper, lower) growth rates of permutation classes.
-From this viewpoint, the Erd\H os-Szekeres Theorem below characterizes the permutation classes of growth rates $0$: if $\C$ contains arbitrarily long monotone permutations then $\gr(\C)\ge 1$ while otherwise $\C$ is finite and so $\gr(\C)=0$.
+From this viewpoint, the Erd\H os-Szekeres Theorem below characterizes the permutation classes of growth rate $0$: if $\C$ contains arbitrarily long monotone permutations then $\lgr(\C)\ge 1$ while otherwise $\C$ is finite and so $\gr(\C)$ exists and equals $0$.

-{The Erd\H os-Szekeres Theorem~\cite{es:acpig}} \begin{es} Every permutation $\pi$ of length $(m-1)^2+1$ contains a monotone permutation of length at least $m$. \end{es}
+{The Erd\H os-Szekeres Theorem~\cite{erdos:a-combinatorial:}} \begin{es} Every permutation $\pi$ of length $(m-1)^2+1$ contains a monotone permutation of length at least $m$. \end{es}